 Vessels by Octavi Navarro.

-I am somewhat enamoured with the new EP from Vessels, visit web a Leeds band who favour an expansive yet melodic post rock orchestral sound.
+I am somewhat enamoured with the new EP from Vessels, a Leeds band who favour an expansive yet melodic post rock orchestral sound.
 A few days before they return to a slew of dates in the UK following a lengthy tour of Europe with Oceansize I caught up with them via the medium of t’internet.
 Here’s what they said.

 The name was chosen by Stuart Warwick (guest vocalist and lyricist on the track).
 I asked Stuart about his inspiration and he said: “I guess (like most of my songs) it’s about intimacy, and vulnerability.
 Whilst the lyrics were assembled quite randomly, when I was singing it I had in my head the image of a young pretty girl dancing for an elderly man.
 This girl pretends to be assertive and powerful and yet she is well aware that the old man’s eyes penetrate her in ways she couldn’t imagine.
 It scares, disgusts and arouses her.
 I love that book ‘The Butcher’ by Alina Reyes.
 It’s such an evocative story of sexual awakening that the words practically drip off the page, it’s so vivid and sensual.”